 The Company's current external Auditors are Ernst & Young.
-The effectiveness, performance and independence of the external Auditor is reviewed by the Audit Committee.
+The effectiveness, performance and independence of the external Auditor is reviewed by the Audit Committee at least annually.
+The format of that review includes discussing the performance of the External Auditors with Management while the Auditors are not present.
+The Audit Committee also met with senior members of Ernst & Young to review the performance of the lead audit partner.
 If it becomes necessary to replace the external Auditor for performance or independence reasons, the Audit Committee will then formalise a process for the selection and appointment of new Auditors.

+ORATIO

+R P

+& S C O

 Ernst & Young has a policy for the rotation of the lead audit partner for their clients.
-The lead audit partner and the audit review partner for the Company were rotated at the commencement of the year ended 30 June 2008.
+The lead audit partner and the audit review partner for the Company were last rotated at the commencement of the year ended 30 June 2008.